-Teachers with UPS/TLR responsibility for a particular area of the curriculum will meet termly with an assistant head teacher to discuss priority areas, implementation of new strategies and impact across the whole school.
+Teachers with UPS/TLR responsibility for a particular area of the curriculum will meet termly with a Deputy Headteacher to discuss priority areas, implementation of new strategies and impact across the whole school.
 In addition to this UPS/TLR teachers will carry out whole school snapshots of their area to ensure consistency and adherence to this policy.

-4. 4.
 Organisation and planning